ajmassi/congressional-bill-sentiment/README.md

 make build
 make up
 ```
-**Note:** Currently the healthcheck for Neo4j is incorrect, this means that the following should be run to fix `sentiment-analyzer`.
+**Note:** Currently the healthcheck for Neo4j is incorrect, this means that the following should be run to fix `sentiment-aggregator`.
 ```
-docker compose restart sentiment-analyzer
+docker compose restart sentiment-aggregator
 ```

 #### Stop Everything